modular/modular/KGEN/docs/public/programming-manual.md

 without itself creating a copy, check out the section on "Borrowed" argument convention below.

-## Parameterization: Compile time meta-programming
+## Parameterization: compile time meta-programming

 One of Python's most amazing features is its extensible runtime meta-programming features.
 This has enabled a wide range of libraries and